KritishPokharel/PKL-Landslide-App/README.md

 # PKL (PKL Knows Landslide)
-# Install the PLK.apk in you android phone to use our app.
+# Install the PKL.apk in you android phone to use our app.

 HIGH-LEVEL PROJECT SUMMARY